 Some common identifying aspects of the Mara; looks, behaviour, and “victims”.
 This section will talk about the basics of how, when, and where she appears, and also who may fall victim to her rides.

 In most tales, the Mara is a female being.
 There are references to male ones too, which sometimes are referred to as Marulv[H] instead, which might also be a hint to the close relation with the Varulv (werewolf) which I’m going to talk more about later on.

 In the old Icelandic tales from the Norse mythology, there are similar beings that “rides in the dark and attacks man and beast”.
 There is something called kveldriður and myrkriður; direct translations would be approximately evening-rider and darkness-rider respectively.
 These could be considered to be the same being, all references to them are as females.
 Trollriður (troll-rider) is a more recent term that references both female and males.
 It could be that over time, these terms have melded and become one being, that we today know as Mara.[I]

 The gender roles from that time might be another reason why these are mostly females.
-There are almost no references to a female being the victim of an attack by the Mara, which could mean that most of these tales of old focus on the problems that concerned males, and females appear in these stories only to help explain something regarding males.[I]
+There are almost no references to a female being the victim of an attack by a Mara, which could mean that most of these tales of old focus on the problems that concerned males, and females appear in these stories only to help explain something regarding males.[I]

-Can be a human
+Mara can be a human

 If the Mara is in the shape of a human, it is either young and beautiful, or old and ugly.
-Some references describe the Mara as having grotesque long arms, fingers, nails or breasts[J].
+Some references describe her as having grotesque long arms, fingers, nails or breasts[J].
 For example, their breasts might be long enough to throw them around the neck of a horse.

-Can be an animal
+Mara can be an animal

 The Mara is also told to be an animal, and then often in the shape of something fluffy, but most often described as a cat[H].

-Can be a thing
+Mara can be a thing